nabill/edo/HappyTravel.Edo.DirectApi/README.md

 1. Find accommodations (or places) that meet the search criteria.
 2. Find accommodations that have suitable available rooms.
 3. Choose an accommodation and find possible bookings, called room contract sets.
-4. Choose a room contract set and confirm the final contract terms and prices.
+4. Choose a room contract set and confirm the final contract terms and price.
 5. Book the selected room contract set.

 You can also manage bookings by retrieving details or canceling a booking.